 1) Inverse Chain Technology

-Datto reinvented the backup process with its Inverse Chain Technology, which eliminated dependency on the backup chain.
+We mentioned above how Datto reinvented the backup process with its Inverse Chain Technology, which eliminated dependency on the backup chain.
 This is a key advantage for Datto that is not available with Intronis.

 Traditionally, with incremental backups, each new backup is dependent on the chain preceding it.
 So if errors occur anywhere in the chain (and they often do), it can corrupt the entire backup.
-With Datto, each backup recovery point is stored in an independent, fully constructed state, so there’s no rebuild process.
-This makes the backups faster, more resilient and faster to recover.
+With Datto, each backup recovery point is fully constructed.
+No messy rebuilds.
+No surprises.
+This also makes backups faster, more frequent, more resilient and faster to recover.

 - Highlight: Datto’s Inverse Chain Technology enables your backups to be performed as often as every 5 minutes.
 That’s a huge advantage for businesses that can’t afford to lose data.